Super-resolving frequency measurement with mode-selective quantum memory: Results

-The estimation results, including estimator standard deviations, for a total of $N=10\times10^3$ detected counts are shown in Fig.~\ref{fig:results} (the results for $2\times10^3$ and $100\times10^3$ counts are provided in the Supplementary Materials).
-The yellow markers represent the raw estimators $4\sqrt{N_1/N_0}$, which exhibit a systematic bias primarily due to the experimental mode crosstalk arising from the memory storage process and control field leakage.
-While these biased estimators possess low variances, their systematic bias compromises their accuracy.
-In contrast, the MLE estimators exhibit much lower bias compared to the raw estimator.
-For the smallest separations, such as $\epsilon = 0$ and $0.05$, the MLE shows a non-zero bias with increased variances.
-The relatively larger variances (reflected by the error bars) for these small-separation MLE estimates, compared to the raw estimators, clearly demonstrate the trade-off between estimator variance (precision) and bias (accuracy), as elucidated in Eq. \ref{eq:MSE_bound}.
-Importantly, despite being above the ideal quantum bound, all MLE error bars consistently lie within the DI bound, providing a clear demonstration of enhanced precision relative to DI methods.
-To validate the platform's unique functionality of on-demand storage, retrieval and coherent mode conversion, we also performed experiments and demonstrated super-resolving estimation with storage durations from 150 ns to 250 ns and using HG$_0$ and HG$_1$ retrieval modes.
-The experimental results are given in the Supplementary Materials.
+Figure~\ref{fig:results} shows the estimation results with estimator standard deviations for $N=1\times10^4$ detected counts.
+The complete estimation results for various detection counts, detailing the contributions from estimator bias and variance, are shown in the Supplementary Section C. While the raw estimators $4\sqrt{N_1/N_0}$ have low variance, they suffer from a systematic bias caused by mode crosstalk and control field leakage.
+In contrast, the MLE exhibits substantially reduced bias.
+For the smallest separations ($\epsilon=0 - 0.2$), the MLE estimators display lower bias but higher variance, reflecting the trade-off between estimator variance (precision) and bias (accuracy) described in Eq.~\ref{eq:MSE_bound}.
+Crucially, all MLE error bars are smaller than the DI bound, demonstrating enhanced precision over DI detection.
+To validate the platform's unique functionality of on-demand storage, retrieval and coherent mode conversion, we also performed super-resolving estimation with storage times from $150$~ns to $250$~ns and with $\mathrm{HG}_0$ and $\mathrm{HG}_1$ retrieval modes.
+The results are included in the Supplementary Section D.